sh-khashimov/RESegmentedControl/Documentation/Style.md

 # Advanded Style Guide

-If the project uses a stylized **Segmented Control** in many places, there are two options for implementing your style with `SegmentedControl`.
-The first and easiest option is to write an extension for `BootstapPreset` and configure it for your needs.
+Since `RESegmentedControl` can be stylized only in code, there are couple of options you can consider to avoid code dublication.
+The easiest option is to write an extension for `BootstapPreset` and configure it for your needs.

 ``` Swift
 extension BootstapPreset {